Cahmoraes/utils/readme.md

 ## path(Module, 'pathString')

-Used to get internal properties at arrays and objects.
+Used to get internal properties of arrays and objects.
+If within the path string, any property returns null or undefined, null will be returned from the path function.
+This function facilitates internal navigation between properties with high levels of nesting.

+This function prevents an error from being raised when trying to access a property with a null or undefined value.

 <ul>
   <li>